Bagworm Life Cycle and Control Methods

 They live in trees and shrubs, and prefer coniferous trees and arborvitae, juniper and cedar.

 The larvae construct bags and attach themselves to the host plant where they will feed.
-You can protect your plants by using a product such as Safer® Brand Garden Dust with B.T.
-This product will eliminate your bagworm problem!
+You can protect your plants by using Safer® Brand Garden Dust with B.T., a product designed to eliminate your bagworm problem!

 Symptoms of Bagworm Damage